FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 1. Install __Node__ (>= 6.9), if not already available.
 Can be downloaded as a package directly from the website: [https://nodejs.org](https://nodejs.org)
 2. Install __Yarn__, if not already available ([Manual](https://yarnpkg.com/en/docs/install)).
-3. Change to our directory in the terminal andand fetch the required packages packages.
+3. Change to our directory in the terminal and fetch the required packages.

 _Attention, several hundred megabytes of data are coming through the line!_